Lincoln Red Imps F.C.: Stadium

 Lincoln currently plays all league games at the 2,000-seat Victoria Stadium.
-The club share this ground with all clubs currently participating in the Gibraltar Premier Division, as well as the Gibraltar Women's Football League, of which Lincoln also runs a team.
+They often play home games in front of hundreds of spectators.
+The Lincoln Red Imps share this ground with all clubs currently participating in the Gibraltar Premier Division, as well as the Gibraltar Women's Football League, of which Lincoln also runs a team.

 Due to the ground's failure to meet guidelines in the 2017–18 season, Lincoln, along with Europa and St Joseph's, were forced to play their European competition matches at the Estadio Algarve in Portugal, while improvements were carried out on Victoria Stadium.

-It is expected that the ground will be renovated and expanded to a football specific stadium with a capacity of 8,000 by 2021.
+Renovations are underway to expand it to a football specific stadium with a capacity of 8,000 seats.

 Honours

 Lincoln Red Imps fans at the Victoria stadium in 2014.